Stranger Things season 4: Filming

 The Claremont House in Rome, Georgia was used for exterior shots of the Creel House.

 In February 2020, it was announced in a joint statement from the Duffer Brothers and Netflix that production had officially begun on the fourth season in Vilnius, Lithuania, at the recently decommissioned Lukiškės Prison as well as Kyviskes airfield.

 After production wrapped in Lithuania, filming resumed in the United States in and around the Atlanta metro area, the primary production location of previous seasons.
 However, after two weeks of filming, all Netflix productions, including Stranger Things, were halted on March 16, 2020, due to the onset of the COVID-19 pandemic.
 A significant portion of filming occurred at Albuquerque Studios in New Mexico, which Netflix acquired in 2018.

 After several delays, filming resumed on September 28, 2020, in Georgia.
 On October 1, 2020, Natalia Dyer, Sadie Sink, and Gaten Matarazzo were all spotted filming scenes at the Hawkins Middle School and Hawkins High School sets.
 The three were also spotted filming scenes at the set for Dustin's house the following day.
 Filming took place in late 2020 around Rome, Georgia, including exterior shots of the Claremont House, which was used as the Creel House in the show.
+The "Pennhurst Mental Hospital" scenes were shot in Berry College, in Mount Berry, near Rome.

 On January 27, 2021, Matthew Modine was spotted filming scenes in Atlanta.
+The Duffers had originally intended to hide Modine's involvement in the season so Dr. Martin Brenner's return to the show would be a surprise, but his presence in the season leaked on his first day of filming when paparazzi snapped a photo of Modine in a convertible.
 On March 15, 2021, set photos were leaked of a trailer park in Griffin, Georgia that was dressed with tendrils from the Upside Down.
 In June 2021, David Harbour said filming was set to wrap in August.
 The same month, Joe Keery, Sadie Sink, Natalia Dyer, Maya Hawke, Priah Ferguson, and Caleb McLaughlin were spotted filming a scene that involved buying weapons from a store.
 In August 2021, a fire with no injuries near one of the filming sets was reported.
 In September 2021, Noah Schnapp stated that filming had wrapped.